Scan to download memorist

 How memorist makes relationships visible

+memorist helps you understand your relationships over time by turning your journal entries into a living record of your relational life.
 Most tools don't help you understand your relationships over time — they only store contact information or messages.

 This is the problem memorist was built to solve.
 Not journaling in the abstract — but the specific gap between caring about your relationships and actually maintaining them.